Get Tech Tips

 You’ll find saturation temperatures inside the evaporator and condenser coils.
 You can take sensible temperatures anywhere in the liquid or vapor lines.

-To determine the superheat in the vapor / suction line, locate a specific point on the line.
-This point can be the coil outlet or anywhere else between the evaporator and the compressor depending on the purpose of the measrement.
+To determine the superheat in the vapor/suction line, locate a specific point on the line.
+This point can be the coil outlet or anywhere else between the evaporator and the compressor depending on the purpose of the measurement.
 Take a sensible temperature measurement of the line and pressure reading.
-Find the pressure on the P-T card and look for the corresponding saturated temperature.
+Find the pressure on your P-T card, gauge, or app and look for the corresponding saturated temperature.
 Find the difference between the measured sensible and saturated temperatures.
-The tempertue increase from saturated to sensible is the superheat.
+The temperature increase from saturated to sensible is the superheat.

 The same principle applies to subcooled liquid in the liquid line.
 Take a sensible temperature and pressure reading on the liquid line.
-Find the pressure on your P-T card and locate the corresponding saturated temperature.
-The difference is the subcooling amount and it will always be a lower measured line temperature than saturation when the refrigerant is fully liquid.
+Find the pressure on your P-T card, gauge, or app and locate the corresponding saturated temperature.
+The difference is the subcooling amount, and it will always be a lower measured line temperature than saturation when the refrigerant is fully liquid.

 The P-T relationship makes your job a lot easier.
 Still, it only exists under specific conditions.
 It’s a good idea to understand those conditions fully.
 That way, you can use the P-T chart to help you determine superheat and subcooling conditions as well as evaporator and condensing temperatures.
 It can also help us identify what type of refrigerant we have in a tank or if that refrigerant may be cross-contaminated.

-This knowledge is one of the basic building blocks of refrigerant circuit understanding and they start with understanding the P-T relationship and saturation.
+This knowledge is one of the basic building blocks of the refrigerant circuit.
+It always helps to start with a solid understanding of the P-T relationship and saturation.